diequies/100daysofdata/README.md

 ---

+### **Day 68 of #100DaysOfData Challenge**

+Today I have mainly continued with the script to generate different databases for demo **Omdena** project.
+Also, I kept progressing Maria's code, now I am closer to complete it.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Even though the limitations I have with sqlalchemy loading files and queries, I manage to finialize the script to generate the databases.
+I am not sure why but I can't execute more than one consecutive query, if I do, the second one fails.
+Now I have to think in the logic and the metric to measure recommendation success.

+---

 ### **Day 67 of #100DaysOfData Challenge**

 Today I was concentrated on generating the demo databases in **Omdena** project.
 I spend also some time with Maria's code to keep progressing.